How to buy double glazing

 We explain the advantages of double glazing, how much you could save on your energy bills and what types of double glazing are available.

-For many households, having double glazing installed is a key way to reduce your energy bills.
+For many households, installing double glazing will mean smaller energy bills and a warmer home.
 In fact, 44% of people we surveyed* who have double glazing said that they bought it to make their home warmer, and 40% to reduce their energy bills.

 If you decide to go ahead and buy double glazing, we can help you choose the best double glazing company for your home.
 We surveyed thousands of double glazing customers to reveal what they really think about their double glazing firm.
 To find out more, see our double glazing company reviews.

 What is double glazing, and what are the advantages over single glazing?

 Double-glazed windows consist of two panes of glass separated by a layer of air.
 Double glazing has many benefits over single glazing (where there's just one pane of glass and no air layer):

 - Keeps warm air in, meaning your property is better insulated.
 This results in fewer draughts and cheaper heating bills.